-The reason for a dying black prince succulent is often because of over watering and damp soils which turns the leaves soft and droopy with a dying appearance.
-Not enough sun causes the black prince plant stem to turn leggy, with the leaves to turn green and the lower leaves to die back.
+Most often, I’ve found that the reason for a dying black prince succulent is often because of over-watering and damp soils, which turns the leaves soft and droopy with a dying appearance.
+Not enough sun causes the black prince plant stem to turn leggy, with the leaves turning green and the lower leaves dying back.

 Keep reading to learn why your black prince succulent (echeveria) is dying and for the solution…

-Black prince succulents are native to Mexico where they grow in a hot, dry desert like climate with gritty, well draining soil and infrequent rainfall.
+Black prince succulents are native to Mexico where they grow in a hot, dry desert-like climate with gritty, well-draining soil and infrequent rainfall, but mostly shaded by rocks or other vegetation.

-- Leaves turning yellow and brown with a mushy texture to them.
+- Leaves turn yellow and brown with a mushy texture to them.

 - Leaves falling off the plant.